 - Bootstrap script.
-See Client-configuration > Registration-bootstrap - Activation keys.
-See Client-configuration > Activation-keys curl -s http://hub-server.tf.local/pub/bootstrap/bootstrap-default.sh | bash -s
+For more information, see Client-configuration > Registration-bootstrap. - Activation keys.
+For more information, see Client-configuration > Activation-keys.

-This command will download the bootstrap script and register the new machine when it is created.
+The following command will download the bootstrap script and register the new machine when it is created.
 It should be added to the cloud-init configuration: